-Remember the days when you had to hide your love affair with chocolate?
+Remember the days when you had to hide your love affair with dark chocolate?
 Those days are long past, thanks to a growing body of research that points out health benefits of one of our most favorite foods.
 Recognizing chocolate as a healthful food is nothing new.
 The ancient Mayans considered this plant food as medicine for numerous ailments; they ground the beans (cacao beans pictured above) of the Theobroma cacao tree to concoct a bitter beverage.

 What the Mayans didn’t know is that chocolate and cocoa products contain polyphenols, beneficial compounds found in fruit, vegetables, tea, and wine.
 Flavonoids, the types of polyphenols found in cocoa products, are particularly potent antioxidant compounds, and make up over 10 percent of the weight of cocoa powder.
-Chocolate also contains plant sterols, B vitamins, magnesium, copper and potassium.
+It also contains plant sterols, B vitamins, magnesium, copper and potassium.

 More and more research supports eating small portions of dark chocolate or cocoa products for heart health benefits.
-Studies have linked chocolate with preventing blood clots, improving insulin resistance, supporting healthy blood vessel function, and lowering blood pressure, inflammation and LDL (“bad”) cholesterol.
-A Harvard study investigated data from a cohort of almost 32,000 women over eight years, finding that moderate habitual chocolate intake was associated with a lower rate of heart failure hospitalization or death.
+Studies have linked it with preventing blood clots, improving insulin resistance, supporting healthy blood vessel function, and lowering blood pressure, inflammation and LDL (“bad”) cholesterol.
+A Harvard study investigated data from a cohort of almost 32,000 women over eight years, finding that moderate habitual chocolate intake was associated men’s health with a lower rate of heart failure hospitalization or death.

 Of course, it’s important to remember that chocolate is a calorie-dense food and should be enjoyed in moderation.
 Today’s standard chocolate confections are typically a processed mix of chocolate liquor, cocoa butter, cocoa powder, sugar, emulsifiers, and milk that may minimize its potential health benefits.
 Learn more about how to enjoy the health benefits of dark chocolate here.